camaraproject/Governance/documentation/API-onboarding.md

 **Transition to Incubated Stage:**
 To move to the Incubated stage, an API shall:
-1. Release at least one Initial API version which is implemented by at least one operator (technical validation of the API in real environment).
+1. Have released at least one Initial API version which is implemented by at least one operator (technical validation of the API in real environment).
-2. Scope, Use cases, Documentation and API definition are fully aligned with Initial version Meta-release requirements (including alignment with latest available [Commonalities](https://github.com/camaraproject/Commonalities) and [ICM](https://github.com/camaraproject/IdentityAndConsentManagement) guidelines)
+2. The repository has participated within a meta-release cycle of CAMARA, which ensures that scope, use cases, documentation and API and test definitions are fully aligned with the requirements for an Initial API version as defined by the Release Management working group (including alignment with latest available [Commonalities](https://github.com/camaraproject/Commonalities) and [Identity and Consent Management (ICM)](https://github.com/camaraproject/IdentityAndConsentManagement) guidelines).
 3. Have at least three committed maintainers listed in `MAINTAINERS.md` who support the API, belonging to three different companies.
 This requirement ensures a wide commitment of the industry in the API(s).
 4. Maintainers of the Sandbox Repository apply for Incubation by opening an issue in the API Backlog working group.
 5. The API Backlog working group will do a pre-check on behalf of the TSC, which will confirm (or not) the inclusion of the repository as Incubated in an existing (preferable) or new CAMARA subproject.

 ---

-#### **2. Incubated Stage**
+### **2. Incubated Stage**
 APIs in the Incubated stage have shown early promise with initial adoption and support from multiple contributors.

 **Characteristics:**
-- API(s) specified in an Incubated repository warranty stability and long-term support.
+- API(s) specified in an Incubated API repository warranty stability and long-term support.
-- An Incubated repositoriy is part of CAMARA Sub Project, including subroject Wiki Page, mailing list, Slack channel and Zoom meeting for communitacion.
+- An Incubated API repository is part of a CAMARA Sub Project with a sub project Wiki Page, mailing list, Slack channel and Zoom meeting for communication.
 - **Can release Initial and Stable API versions.**

 **Requirements:**